 - Hard drive failure.

-- Heavy programs being run in the background.
+- Hidden heavy programs running in the background.

 - Infections of spywares, worms, trojans, viruses or any other malwares.

 Make sure you have more than 20% free space in your hard drive where your operating system is stored.
-If not, delete some unsed files until you have more than 20% free space in your primary hard drive.
+If it’s not, try to delete some unused files until you have more than 20% free space in your primary hard drive.
+This is actually the most common cause of this high CPU Usage 100% problem.
 You can consider buying a new and better hard drive if you need more storage space.

 Check if your hard drive is failing.
-Defragment your hard disk to determine how many bad sectors you have in your hard drive.
+Scan your hard disk for errors to find out how much bad sectors there are already in your hard drive.
 A bad sector cannot be repaired, but it can be marked as unusable.
-You can also consider buying a new hard drive if you are having bad sectors on your current hard drive.
+Bad sectors appears as you use your hard drive over a long time.
+Consider buying a new hard drive if there are too much bad sectors on your current hard drive.

-To disable heavy programs that are running behind your windows, you must first determine each process that is running in Windows and the CPU usage it is using.
-To do so, open the “Windows Task Manager” by pressing CTRL+ALT+DEL buttons, be sure you hold each of the buttons while you pressing them, and then click the “Processes” tab.
-The list show you the programs that are running in your windows.
-Click the CPU button above the list of programs twice to organize the programs CPU usage from highest to lowest.
-Now you can see which programs are taking most of your CPU cycles.
+To disable heavy programs that are running behind your windows, you must first determine each process that is running in Windows and its CPU usage consumption.
+To do so, open the “Windows Task Manager” by pressing CTRL+ALT+DEL buttons, be sure you hold each of the buttons while you press them, and then click on the “Processes” tab.
+The list will show you the programs that are currently running in your windows.
+Click the CPU column above the list of programs to sort the programs by their CPU usage.
+Now you can see which programs are taking the most out of your CPU cycles.

 You can disable them only if you know what they are.
-Usually the “System Idle Process” will be using most of your CPU cycles, but it’s perfectly normal, you don’t have disable it.
-However, if you’re not familiar with what the processes are, you should do a search for those processes to make sure whether they can be disabled or not.
+Usually the “System Idle Process” will show the most of your CPU cycles, but it’s perfectly normal and you don’t have disable it.
+Anyway, if you find anything suspicious that clogs up the most of your CPU Usage, and if you are not familiar with the process, you should do a search for the particular process to make sure they can be disabled.
 To disable any of the processes, simple click on the process and click on the “End Process” button.

-The processes that you’ve End Tasked will return each time you start your computer, you will need to disable these programs from running each time your Windows loads.
-Read How To Disable Startup Programs In Windows XP and Vista?
+If the processes you’ve end tasked are set to run on startup, these processes will return each time you start your computer.
+To disable these programs from running on Windows Startup, read How To Disable Startup Programs In Windows 8, Windows 7, XP and Vista.